Learn how and when you should file a lawsuit in small claims court to get the injury compensation you deserve.

 Although the judge will give both sides some leeway when it comes to out-of-court statements made by third parties, you’ll be a lot safer by having all your witnesses there and ready to testify.
 If not, you’ll have a difficult time convincing the judge of the truthfulness of their statements.

 Judges don’t want witnesses sitting in the courtroom listening to other witnesses’ testimonies.
-It raises the possibility they will just repeat what was previously said by another witness, or that they’ll avoid contradicting what another friendly witness said.
+It raises the possibility they will repeat what was previously said by another witness, or that they’ll avoid contradicting what another friendly witness said.

-Don’t argue with the defendant while he’s speaking.
-Ignore him if he interrupts you when you’re testifying, or later in the trial when you’re summarizing your case.
-The judge will admonish him and probably ignore anything he said during the interruption.
+Don’t interrupt the defendant or witnesses while they’re testifying.
+Likewise, ignore any interruptions from the defendant while you’re testifying, or later in the trial when you’re summarizing your case.
+The judge will warn the person and probably ignore anything they said when interrupting.

-5. The Verdict
+5. Getting the Verdict

 How Much is Your Injury Claim Worth?